-AP Full Official · · · · · · · · · · · · · · · · · · ·

-Campus AP Review Submission Date

-Completed by AR Review Cycle

-Program Goals

-skills, or values that the faculty members expect the graduating students to achi eve.
+Program goals are broad statements concerning knowledge, skills, or values that the faculty members expect the graduating students to achieve.

-Program History

-his section describes the history of the program.
-This inclurrent activities. ludes the date and reason of implementation, significant milestones in the develo opment of the program, and significant

-Program Description () 65 1 1 1 i i i i i

-ts organization, relationship to other programs in the system, program design, deward-looking new program contributions to the state's economy, or specialized

-Program Admission Requirements

-This section describes the requirements for admission into t ne program and other requisites.

-Program Certificate/Degree Require ements

-his section specifies the requirements for obtaining a certifi- ficate/degree in the program, including specific courses, credits, internships, pra ctical, etc.

-Program Courses and Enrollment

-his section lists courses offered in the program, including i number of sections, course enrollment, section fill rates, and redundancy of cou- rses across the institution.

-D E

-Program Faculty n i c i c i

-nis section reports the faculty of the program, including fu ill-time and part-time faculty.
-The degrees held and rank are provided for the fu ill-time and part-time faculty.

-D I. di

-Program Indicators This section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the data for analyzing the extent to when the section provides the secti hich the program has achieved the established outcomes and criteria.
-This is the most important part of the program

-eview.
-The data that will be collected and evaluated are the Assessment of course student

-earning outcomes of program

-contract

-Assessment of program student learning outcomes

-Program enrollment (historical

-enrollment patterns, student credits

-by major)

-Average class size

-Course completion rate

-Student retention rate (Fall-to-Fall

-for two-year programs; Fall-to-

-Spring for one-year programs)

-Graduation rate based on yearly
+Program History This section describes the history of the program.
+This includes current activities. the date and reason of implementation, significant milestones in the development of the program, and significant Program Description The program description describes the program, including its ora ganization, relationship to other programs in the system, program design, degree(s) offered, and other significant -looking new program contributions to the state's economy, or specialized program accreditation.
+Program Admission Requirements This section describes the requirements for admission into the p rogram and other requisites.
+Program Cortificate / Dogram Poquirom onto Program Certificate/Degree Requirement /degree in the program, including specific courses, credits, internships, practical, etc. This section specimes the requirements for obtaining a certainence regree in the program, meating specific courses, executs, internships, principles, exec Program Courses and Enrollment This section lists courses offered in the program, including numl per of sections, course enrollment, section fill rates, and redundancy of courses across the institution.
+Program Faculty This section reports the faculty of the program, including full-time ne and part-time faculty.
+The degrees held and rank are provided for the full-time and part-time faculty.
+December Leading Program Indicators This section provides the data for analyzing the extent to which the program has achieved the established outcomes and criteria.
+This is the most important part of the program review.
+The data that will be collected and evaluated are the following owing: Assessment of course student learning outcomes of program courses Assessment of program student learning outcomes Program enrollment (historical enrollment patterns, student credits by major) Average class size Course completion rate Course completion rate Student retention rate (Fall-to-Fall Course completion rate Student retention rate (Fall-to-Fall for two-year programs; Fall-to- Course completion rate Student retention rate (Fall-to-Fall

 number

 Students seat cost

 Cost of duplicate or redundant

 courses, programs or services

 Students' satisfaction rate

 Alumni data

 Employment data and employer

 feedback (employer survey)

 Program added or cancelled at

-nearby regional institutions (PCC,

-GCC, Hawaii schools, UOG, CMI,
+nearby regional institutions (PCC, GCC, Hawaii schools, UOG, CMI,

 NMC)

 Transfer rate

 Analysis

 Findings

-This section provides discussion of information discovered as a result of the evaluation such as problems or concerns with
+This section provides discussion of information discovered as

-the program and what part of the program is working well

-and meeting expectation.
+a result of the evaluation such as problems or concerns with the program and what part of the program is working well and meeting expectation.

+Recommendations

-Recommendations This section provides recommendations from the program on
+This section provides recommendations from the program on

-what to do to improve or enhance the quality of program and
+what to do to improve or enhance the quality of program and course learning outcomes as well as program goals and

-course learning outcomes as well as program goals and objectives.
-This section should also include suggestions that
+objectives.
+This section should also include suggestions that describe how the program might be able to create

-describe how the program might be able to create opportunities for a better program in the future.
-Some

-examples are exploring alternate delivery mechanisms,
+opportunities for a better program in the future.
+Some examples are exploring alternate delivery mechanisms,

 forming external partnerships, or realigning with other programs.

 Form is newly revised.
-Previous Program Reviews are available at http://wiki.comfsm.fm/Academic Programs Micronesian Studies is a very good example.
+Previous Progra am Reviews are available at http://wiki.comfsm.fm/Academic Progran ns

+Micronesian Studies is a very good exa. mple.
 Program Review checklist is on the next page.

 Curriculum & Assessment Committee Program Review Checklist

+•

-CAC Member:
+Curriculum Program: & Assessment Committee Program Review Checklist CAC Member: